Weshnaw/bevy-shader-helper/README.md

 - [ ] Have someone who knows macros better refactor some of the less then optimal code
 - [ ] More rigorous unit testing
 - [ ] Better compiler errors
+    - [ ] Maybe somehow have use functions from the macro tools

 ## Unknown Feasibility
 - [ ] Somehow combine ShaderBuffers and ShaderData
 - [ ] More elagant solution to the texture_details; ideally one that would also de-dube the ShaderDataDetails::texture attribute fields
+- [ ] Can I add compiler checks for entry enum; without requiring to pass the type down the plugin stack